 5. You’re not sleeping enough

 Getting adequate sleep is critical to improving your fitness.
 “Without [sufficient] sleep, your muscles never fully repair or grow stronger, meaning you lack energy for your next workout and you can’t perform your best,” Dale explains.
-If you sleep fewer than seven hours a night and feel fatigued or foggy on a regular basis, you probably need to make some adjustments.
+If you sleep fewer than 7 hours a night and feel fatigued or foggy on a regular basis, you probably need to make some adjustments.

-Set a regular bedtime and aim for a minimum of seven hours a night to allow your body and mind to rejuvenate, Dale says.
+Set a regular bedtime and aim for a minimum of 7 hours a night to allow your body and mind an opportunity to rejuvenate, Dale says.
 She also recommends developing a nightly ritual if you have trouble winding down: take a hot bath, drink a cup of herbal tea, meditate, or read a book.
 Natural sleep remedies can go a long way to helping you get a solid snooze.